Tuesday, May 31, 2011

 Portgugese Sopas

-5 pounds beef chuck roast or beef rump roast
+5 pounds beef chuck roast or beef rump roast3-4 cups beef broth

 4 cloves garlic, peeled, smashed